michaelzhang917/Behavioral-Cloning/Readme.md

 ####1.
 Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to correctly predict a steering angle for driving the car in the provided simulator.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model similar to the VGG16 model.
+I thought this model might be appropriate because the VGG16 model can extract valuable features from the image.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+I found that my first model had a low mean squared error on the training set and a low mean squared error on the validation set.
+However, when I deploy this model to my laptop, the car can not be driven properly becaue my laptop is not fast enough to do the CNN inference and run the simulator in the same time.

-To combat the overfitting, I modified the model so that ...

-Then I ...
+This means my CNN has too many variables.

+Then I read the paper "End to End Learning for Self-Driving Cars"  and build a much smaller model.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track and can not recover.
+To improve the driving behavior in these cases, I have driven more circles to generate more data points.
+Especially, at the failed spots, I drove from the side to the center.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+See the video link here https://www.youtube.com/watch?v=2K8WQtBizr0

+The preformance actually was downgraded in the video because screen recording affected the preformance.

 ####2.
 Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+The final model architecture is described in Section 1.

+####3.
+Creation of the Training Set & Training Process

+To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+Here is an example image of center lane driving:

+![alt text][image2]

+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
+These images show what a recovery looks like starting from ... :

+![alt text][image3]
+![alt text][image4]
+![alt text][image5]

+Then I repeated this process on track two in order to get more data points.

+To augment the data sat, I also flipped images and angles thinking that this would ...
+For example, here is an image that has then been flipped:

+![alt text][image6]
-![alt text][image1]
+![alt text][image7]

+Etc ....

+After the collection process, I had X number of data points.
+I then preprocessed this data by ...

+I finally randomly shuffled the data set and put Y% of the data into a validation set.

+I used this training data for training the model.
+The validation set helped determine if the model was over or under fitting.
+The ideal number of epochs was Z as evidenced by ...
+I used an adam optimizer so that manually training the learning rate wasn't necessary.